How to Use MCP with Qlerify Plugins

 Recent posts

-Use AI to reverse-engineer an enterprise-grade business application, adapt it to your needs, and reimplement it on your selected tech stack.
+Use AI to reverse-engineer an enterprise-grade business application, adapt it to your needs with humans in the loop, and reimplement it on your selected tech stack.

 Staffan Palopää